lewisPowers/LOBSTR/README.md

   <img width="500" alt="Screen Shot 2022-08-13 at 8 31 10 PM" src="https://user-images.githubusercontent.com/52840741/184521436-60ed045e-6512-4573-91ad-2de7dac5fc03.png">

-- Repeat Process as often as you'd like to make a snapshot of your assets and their info, anytime!
+### Repeat Process as often as you'd like to make a snapshot of your assets and their info, anytime!

+Did you find this useful?
+Please feel free to let me know!
+Donations:

+#### xlmlp*lobstr.co

+#### Thank you